History of the United Kingdom: First World War

-British society and government were radically transformed by the repeated calls for manpower, the employment of women, the dramatic increase in industrial production and munitions, price controls and rationing, and the wide and deep emotional patriotism dedicated to winning the war.
-Parliament took a backseat, as new departments bureaus committees and operations were created every week, experts were consulted, and the prime minister's Orders in Council replaced the slow legislative process.
-Even after peace arrived, the new size and dynamism had permanently transformed the effectiveness of British government.
-David Lloyd George, also a Liberal, was the high-powered Minister of Munitions who replaced Asquith in late 1916.
-He gave energy and dynamism to the war effort with his remarkable ability to convince people to do what he wanted and thus get ideas put into actual useful high-speed motion.
-His top aide Winston Churchill said of Lloyd George: "He was the greatest master of the art of getting things done and of putting things through that I ever knew; in fact no British politician my day has possessed half his competence as a mover of men and affairs."
+British society and government were radically transformed by the repeated calls for manpower, employment of women, dramatic increase in industrial production and munitions, price controls and rationing, and the wide and deep emotional patriotism dedicated to winning the war.
+Parliament took a backseat, as new departments, bureaus, committees and operations were created, experts consulted, and the prime minister's Orders in Council replaced the slow legislative process.
+Even after peace arrived, the new size and dynamism had permanently transformed the British government.

-Victorian attitudes and ideals that had continued into the first years of the 20th century changed during the First World War.
-The almost three million casualties were known as the "Lost Generation", and such numbers inevitably left society scarred.
+Victorian attitudes and ideals that had continued into 20th century, changed during the First World War.
+The three million casualties were known as the "Lost Generation", and left society scarred.
 The lost generation felt its sacrifice was little regarded in Britain, with poems like Siegfried Sassoon's Blighters criticising the ill-informed jingoism of the home front.
 The lost generation was politically inert, and never had its chance to make a generational change in political power.
 The young men who governed Britain in 1914 were the same old men who governed Britain in 1939.